simpeter/apd/docs/lab0.md

 ## Run DeathStarBench in VMs and Test It

+Warning: Running the benchmark workload multiple times can give wrong results.
+For example, the default workload has a limited date range from which it reserves hotel beds.
+Once that range runs out, all requests return an error and the benchmark will have a very high throughput.

 ## Policies on Using CloudLab Resources

 1. Before you start your first experiment, please read this